Foundational Competencies in Older Adult Mental Health

 What if I am licensed in the State of New York?

 Rush is not accredited by the State of New York, so clinicians who have a license in the State of New York may not be able to utilize CEUs toward their state licensure requirements.
-Please confirm with your licensing body to confirm before purchasing.
+Please confirm with your licensing body to confirm before counting them toward renewal.

 Further questions?

-Please consult with your licensing body to confirm these credits apply to your license before purchasing.
-The certificate program with no continuing education is available for free.
+Please consult with your licensing body to confirm these credits apply to your license before counting toward renewal.

 In support of improving patient care, Rush University Medical Center is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Rush University Medical Center designates this live activity for a maximum of Twenty (20) AMA PRA Category 1 Credit(s)™.
+For Medicine: Rush University Medical Center designates this live activity for a maximum of 20 AMA PRA Category Credit(s)™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

-Rush University Medical Center designates this internet enduring material activity for a maximum of Twenty (20) nursing contact hour(s).
+For Nursing: Rush University Medical Center designates this live activity for a maximum of 20 nursing contact hour(s).

-Rush University Medical Center designates this activity for Twenty (20) CE credits in psychology.
+For Psychologists: Rush University Medical Center designates this live activity for 20 CE credits in psychology.